Companies Using Plausible

 Expert Analysis: Plausible Growth Trends & Key Signals for Sales Teams in 2026

-As of our March 2026 crawl, TechnologyChecker.io tracks 28,834 active domains running Plausible (32,774 including historically detected), with 15,325 enriched company profiles.
-Plausible sits in a strategically important position: the privacy-first analytics segment that's growing as GDPR enforcement intensifies.
-It's bootstrapped, open-source, and competing against a free incumbent.
-And winning enough to matter.
+As of our May 2026 crawl, TechnologyChecker.io tracks 28,834 active domains running Plausible (32,774 including historically detected), with 15,325 enriched company profiles.
+Plausible sits in the privacy-first analytics segment that's grown as GDPR enforcement tightens.
+It's bootstrapped, open-source, and going up against a free incumbent.
+And it's winning enough to matter.

-Plausible launched in 2019 and reached $1M ARR by June 2022.
-An unusual milestone for a bootstrapped SaaS competing against Google Analytics.
-BuiltWith reports roughly 677,000 sites with Plausible scripts detected historically, though our active count sits at 28,834 domains.
-The gap reflects Plausible's self-hosted Community Edition, which runs on user infrastructure and isn't always detectable through client-side crawls.
+Plausible launched its paid SaaS in May 2019 and crossed $1M ARR in 2022, as the team documented in a detailed retrospective and confirmed on the about page.
+That's an unusual milestone for a bootstrapped SaaS competing against Google Analytics.
+Our active count sits at 28,834 domains.
+BuiltWith reports a much higher historical total, but that includes inactive sites and doesn't always reflect Plausible's self-hosted Community Edition, which runs on user infrastructure and often isn't detectable through client-side crawls.

-Sales Signal: Plausible's paid-product positioning ($9/month starting price) means every detected domain represents an organization that chose to pay for analytics rather than use Google's free alternative.
-That's a strong buying intent signal.
+Sales signal: Plausible's paid-product positioning ($9/month starting price, per the subscription plans doc) means every detected domain belongs to a buyer who chose to pay for analytics rather than use Google's free alternative.
+That's a strong buying-intent signal.
 These are privacy-motivated purchasers.

 "Growing from zero to $1M ARR in three years while competing against a free product tells you the privacy demand is real, not theoretical.
 Plausible users are paying for a principle, not just a feature set."